 The City of Pasco participated in a joint and individual city citizen participation process in the development of the Consolidated Plan and Annual Action Plans.
 Public notices were published in Tu Decides, and the Tri-City Herald.
-The City of Pasco overall Citizens Participation Plan is on pages 143-149 of the Consolidated Plan.
+The City of Pasco's overall Citizens Participation Plan is on pages 143-149 of the Consolidated Plan.

-A display ad was published in the Tri-City Herald announcing the availability of 2013 CDBG applications in May 6 and 10, 2012.
-On May 4, 2012 a letter was mailed to all past organizations who solicited funds over the past five years with a copy of the 2013 CDBG application packet.
-The deadline for receiving applications was set for June 6, 2012.
+A display ad was published in the Tri-City Herald announcing the availability of 2014 CDBG applications on May 5, 2013 and May 12, 2013 and in Spanish in Tú Decidés on May 23, 2013.
+The deadline for receiving applications was set for May 29, 2013.